spinnaker/spinnaker.io/content/en/docs/setup/quickstart.md

 linkTitle: 'Quickstart'
 weight: 1
 description: >
-  Quickstart solutions that you give you the ability to try Spinnaker out quickly.
+  Quickstart solutions that gives you the ability to try Spinnaker out quickly.
 These are not meant for production use as is.
 aliases:
   - /setup/quickstart/
 ---